Andrew Parmley: Livery companies and the City

 First elected as Common Councilman for the Ward of Vintry in 1992, Parmley was returned as Alderman of the City of London in 2001.

 His "mother company" is the Musicians, of which he is a Past Master.
-Sir Andrew is also a Past Master Parish Clerk and Glass-Seller.
+Sir Andrew is also a Past Master of both Parish Clerks and Glass-Sellers.

+He was the Honorary President of the Guild of Young Freemen from 2013 until 2019.